Senior Editor, Workforce magazine

 Product Marketing and Management, Skillsoft

 Cindy Simms has been in product marketing and management at Skillsoft for more than 13 years.
 Including positions with other learning solution and platform providers, she has been in the industry for almost 18 years.
 Simms' current role is focused on product marketing for business skills solutions and customizable learning portals, as well as managing a customer leadership solution focused user group.
-During the course of her career in e-learning her focuses have included content and portal...
+During the course of her career in...
 Read More →

 How to Project the Workforce of the Future